 Marriage Number Three: On August 9, 1969, in Reno, Nevada, "Virginia Lewis" married George W[ashington] Maiden.
 No other details were given.
 However, when Virginia Maiden died, her Social Security record showed: born on April 3, 1926 in Atlantic City, New Jersey, to Gidian [sic] Lewis and Luveonia Evans.
-(The reality is that it was probably April 3, 1924; she was a bit older than George, so she may have lied about her age.)
+(She seems to have been prepared to lie about everything concerning herself.
+Her Norfolk birth record is online: April 3, 1924.)
 They'd settle in California, where both of them were living at the time.
 When George registered for the draft in December 1944, he said he'd been born in Shreveport, Louisiana on December 16, 1926; at the time, he was a cotton picker in Kern County, California, but didn't know the name of his employer.

 By 1984 at the latest, they'd moved to Shreveport and had been ordained ministers there.
 By mid-1986, George and Virginia were pastors at the Mt.
 Canaan C.M.E.
 Church of Haughton and Reader Chapel C.M.E.
 Church of Vivian, respectively.